UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: System Overview

-In this section, we describe our translation-based sentence embedding system to use in the supervised setting.
-Our goal is to translate the sentences from the various languages to English.
-We train a single model on the translated data and perform inference on the translated data.
-Assuming the translated data reflects the semantic meaning of the source language accurately, the derived relatedness value from our model reflects the STR between a sentence pair in the source language.
-The performance of our model allows us to evaluate the machine translation performance by comparing it with the performance of the English dataset, which does not undergo translation.

-\subsubsection{Translation to English \& Data Augmentation}
+\subsection{Translation to English \& Data Augmentation}

-While a number of SOTA translation models are available, we selected Meta's ``No Language Left Behind (NLLB) open-source models'' that provide direct high-quality translations for 200 languages where many are low resource languages\citep{costa2022no}.
-We used four of the translation models\footnote{ \href{https://huggingface.co/facebook/nllb-200-3.3B}{facebook/nllb-200-3.3B}, \href{https://huggingface.co/facebook/nllb-200-1.3B}{facebook/nllb-200-1.3B}, \href{https://huggingface.co/facebook/nllb-200-distilled-1.3B}{facebook/nllb-200-distilled-1.3B}, \href{https://huggingface.co/facebook/nllb-200-distilled-600M}{facebook/nllb-200-distilled-600M} } ranging from 600 million to 3.3 billion parameters for translation to English.
-We translated the training data for all languages in Subtask A, except Amharic and Algerian Arabic, with each of the models.
-Thus, we obtained 4 translated datasets for each language, leading to a 4-fold augmentation of our data.
-We excluded Amharic and Algerian Arabic from our study as none of these models supported the two languages.
-Aiming to obtain the best translation features at inference time, for the test data, we translated using only the largest model (\emph{facebook/all-200-3.3 B}).
+We use Meta's ``No Language Left Behind (NLLB) open-source models'' that provide direct high-quality translations for 200 languages with many low-resource languages~\citep{costa2022no}.
+We use four of the translation models\footnote{ \href{https://huggingface.co/facebook/nllb-200-3.3B}{facebook/nllb-200-3.3B}, \href{https://huggingface.co/facebook/nllb-200-1.3B}{facebook/nllb-200-1.3B}, \href{https://huggingface.co/facebook/nllb-200-distilled-1.3B}{facebook/nllb-200-distilled-1.3B}, \href{https://huggingface.co/facebook/nllb-200-distilled-600M}{facebook/nllb-200-distilled-600M} } ranging from 600 million to 3.3 billion parameters.
+Using each of the 4 models, we translated the training data for all languages in track A, except Amharic and Algerian Arabic, and obtained 4 translated datasets for each language.
+None of the 4 models we used supported Amharic, Algerian Arabic or Punjabi.
+We decided against translating track C languages with 3 of 12 unsupported languages.
+Using 4 different model translations gave us a 4-fold augmentation of the training data.
+We translated the test data using only the largest model (\emph{facebook/all-200-3.3 B}) to obtain the best translation features.